ahmet-tas/domopay-stripe-onboarding/README.md

 # Rocket Rides: Stripe Connect demo

-Rocket Rides is a sample on-demand platform that offers passengers rides with pilots, built on top of [Stripe Connect](https://stripe.com/connect), [Connect Express](https://stripe.com/connect/express), and the [Stripe iOS SDK](https://stripe.com/docs/mobile/ios).
+Rocket Rides is a sample on-demand platform that offers customers rides with serviceVendors, built on top of [Stripe Connect](https://stripe.com/connect), [Connect Express](https://stripe.com/connect/express), and the [Stripe iOS SDK](https://stripe.com/docs/mobile/ios).

 **You can try the web app live on [rocketrides.io](https://rocketrides.io).**

 This repository contains two components:
-* [Web server in Node.js](#web-onboarding-for-pilots) to onboard pilots on the web and get them paid
+* [Web server in Node.js](#web-onboarding-for-pilots) to onboard serviceVendors on the web and get them paid
-* [iOS app in Swift](#ios-app-for-passengers) for passengers to request and pay for rides
+* [iOS app in Swift](#ios-app-for-customers) for customers to request and pay for rides

-## Web onboarding for pilots
+## Web onboarding for serviceVendors

-Rocket Rides showcases how to sign up pilots and use [Connect Express accounts](https://stripe.com/connect/account-types) to get them paid.
+Rocket Rides showcases how to sign up serviceVendors and use [Connect Express accounts](https://stripe.com/connect/account-types) to get them paid.
 Express provides onboarding, account management, an account dashboard, and identity verification for your platform, and we've customized Express with Rocket Rides branding.

-This platform also uses the Stripe API to create payments for pilots, fetch their available and pending balance, and let them view transfers.
-It also creates [Payouts](https://stripe.com/docs/connect/payouts) for pilots who use a debit card as their payout account.
+This platform also uses the Stripe API to create payments for serviceVendors, fetch their available and pending balance, and let them view transfers.
+It also creates [Payouts](https://stripe.com/docs/connect/payouts) for serviceVendors who use a debit card as their payout account.

 <img src="server/public/images/screenshots/rocketrides-web-home.png" width="440"><img src="server/public/images/screenshots/rocketrides-web-connect.png" width="440">

 To integrate Stripe Connect in your own app, check out these two files in particular:
-1. [`server/routes/pilots/stripe.js`](server/routes/pilots/stripe.js) shows how to easily create Connect Express accounts and interact with the Stripe API.
+1. [`server/routes/serviceVendors/stripe.js`](server/routes/serviceVendors/stripe.js) shows how to easily create Connect Express accounts and interact with the Stripe API.
-2. [`server/routes/pilots/pilots.js`](server/routes/pilots/pilots.js) shows how to create payments and transfer funds to recipient pilots.
+2. [`server/routes/serviceVendors/serviceVendors.js`](server/routes/serviceVendors/serviceVendors.js) shows how to create payments and transfer funds to recipient serviceVendors.

 ### Requirements

-You'll need a Stripe account to manage pilot onboarding and payments:
+You'll need a Stripe account to manage serviceVendor onboarding and payments:
 - [Sign up for free](https://dashboard.stripe.com/register), then [enable Connect](https://dashboard.stripe.com/account/applications/settings) by filling in your Connect settings.
 - Fill in the necessary information in the **Branding** section in [Connect settings](https://dashboard.stripe.com/test/settings/connect).
 - Under the **Express** account type, click **Manage** to [choose from which countries](https://dashboard.stripe.com/test/settings/applications/express) users can sign up.
 Where possible, choose the capability to just receive **Transfers**.